vertexbz/qbe/README.md

 ### MCU configuration

-> NOTE: currently only selected hardware configurations and canboot/katapult flashing are supported at the moment
+> NOTE: currently only selected hardware configurations and canboot/katapult flashing are supported at the moment, but you can ad your own into [mcus](mcus) directory

 In `mcus` section of `qbe.yml` file you can define your MCUs and automatically update (build and flash) their firmware (form CLI and Moonraker), mcus can take specific `options` just like packages.
 For main mcu `main: true` has to be set.